geograpper/webscappingsamples/README.md

-# webscapping samples produced from very fast web scarping at 5 min randomelly
+# web scraping samples produced from very fast web scraping at 5 min randomly from any website (hidden parameters or public) and the results in each one line